PascalGitz/09_Baustatik_GGW/README.md

 2. Import the package into your Jupyter notebook or Python environment.

-3. Explore the package's documentation and tutorials to understand its capabilities and usage.
+3. Explore the package's examples

-4. Start using the package to analyze different structural systems and deepen your understanding of gleichgewicht principles.

 ## Disclaimer